-- 2.3 Coton Green Primary School fully understands the need to work in partnership with the local safeguarding partner The Staffordshire Children's Safeguarding Board to safeguard and promote the welfare of children. - 2.4 Coton Green Primary School has regard to current legislation when carrying out duties to safeguard and promote the welfare of children.
-Safeguarding and promoting the welfare of children is defined for the purpose of this policy as: - Protecting children from maltreatment - Preventing the impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best outcomes.
+- 2.1 Coton Green Primary School is totally committed to safeguarding and promoting the welfare of children.
+It recognises that this is the responsibility of everyone, who works in our schools including all staff, trustees, advocates, and visitors have an important role to play. - 2.2 Coton Green Primary School fully understands the need to work closely and restoratively with its main safeguarding partner Staffordshire Safeguarding Children's Board as well as others where appropriate to safeguard and promote the welfare of children. - 2.3 Coton Green Primary School has regard to current legislation when carrying out duties to safeguard and promote the welfare of children.
+Safeguarding and promoting the welfare of children is defined for the purpose of this policy as: - Protecting children from maltreatment - Preventing the impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best outcomes. - 2.4 "Children" includes everyone under the age of 18. - 2.5 It is the role of the ATLP Trust Board to ensure that the appropriate mechanisms are in place within Coton Green Primary School to assist staff to understand and discharge their roles and responsibilities as set out in current legislation about safeguarding children. - 2.6 Coton Green Primary School believes that: - All children have the right to be protected from harm. - Children need to feel safe and to be safe in our schools. - We can contribute to the prevention of abuse.

-- 2.5 Children includes everyone under the age of 18. - 2.6 It is the role of the school to ensure that the appropriate mechanisms are in place to assist staff to understand and discharge their roles and responsibilities as set out in current legislation with regard to safeguarding children. - 2.7 Coton Green Primary School firmly believes that: - All children have the right to be protected from harm. - Children need to feel safe and to be safe in our schools. - We can contribute to the prevention of abuse including physical, sexual, emotional, neglect, bullying, extreme behaviours, discriminatory views, and risk-taking behaviour. - Children need support that matches their individual needs, including those who may have experienced abuse. - 2.8 Coton Green Primary School will fulfil local and national responsibilities as laid out in the latest editions, unless stated, of the following documents: - Working together to Safeguard Children Department for Education (2018) Updated December 2020 - Keeping Children Safe in Education 2021: statutory guidance for schools and colleges (DfE) - The Staffordshire Children's Safeguarding Board - The Procedures of the West Midlands Safeguarding Children Board - Birmingham's Children's Trust - The Warwickshire Children's Safeguarding Board - The Children Act - The Education Act 2002 s175 - Dealing with Allegations of Abuse - Teachers Standards 2012 - Prevent Duty 2015 - FGM Duty 2016 - Guidance for safer working practice for those working with children and young people in education settings. - Early Help Strategy - Children Missing from Education - Sexting in Schools and Colleges - GDPR - Mental Health & Behaviour in Schools - Birmingham Criminal Exploitation and Gang Affiliation - Early Years Foundation Stage Guidance - Voyeurism offences act 2019 - 2.9 This policy will be reviewed regularly and may be revised and updated.
-For this reason, Coton Green Primary School will authorise Sue Bailey to accept updates on matters of detail between annual reviews and inform the Board.
+- Children need support that matches their individual needs, including those who may have experienced abuse.

+- 2.7 Coton Green Primary School will fulfil local and national responsibilities as laid out in the latest editions unless stated, of the following documents:

+- Working together to Safeguard Children Department for Education (2018) Updated December 2020

+- Keeping Children Safe in Education 2022: statutory guidance for schools and colleges (DfE)

+- The procedures of The Staffordshire Safeguarding Children's Board

+- The Procedures of the West Midlands Safeguarding Children Board

+- Birmingham's Children's Trust

+- The Children Act

+- The Education Act 2002 s175

+- Dealing with Allegations of Abuse

+- Teachers Standards 2012

+- Prevent Duty 2015, Updated April 2021

+- FGM Duty 2016

+Guidance for safer working practice for those working with children and young people in education settings.

+- Children Missing from Education

+- Sexting in Schools and Colleges

+- GDPR

+- Mental Health & Behaviour in Schools

+- Birmingham Criminal Exploitation and Gang Affiliation

+- Early Years Foundation Stage Guidance

+- Voyeurism offences act 2019

+2.8 This policy will be reviewed regularly and may be revised and updated.
+For this reason, Coton Green Primary School authorises Sue Bailey to accept updates on matters of detail between annual reviews and inform the Board.
 Headteachers will ensure staff are made aware of these changes.